Art helps Roma children dream again in Hungary

 The Igazgyongy (Pearl) art education foundation, which teaches the art classes, tries to give Roma children like Otvos a chance to break out of hopeless poverty in families where generations grow up without seeing their parents work.

-In Told only 12 of the 354 local residents have jobs, and about 30 more are on state-run public works programs.
+In Told only 12 of the 354 local residents have jobs, and about 30 more are on state-run public works programmes.

 In all, there are 670 children who learn to draw and paint in classes run by the Pearl foundation from two dozen nearby villages, including Told and the village of Hencida, where Otvos lives.
 More than two thirds come from underprivileged families.